PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-12 05:17:59
+Last updated: 2024-04-12 05:19:07
-Random Quote: The Lion does not concern itself with the opinions of sheep.  -  Tywin Lannister
+Random Quote: Words are wind, and the only good wind is that which fills our sails.  -  Victarion Greyjoy